NCAS-CMS/cms-website/pages/puma2.md

-**Note: If you have already been running suites on ARCHER2 from old PUMA, you will also have an ```archerum``` key, but we recommend you no longer use this, just to simplify the number of keys in your workflow.**
+**Note: If you have already been running suites on ARCHER2 from old PUMA, you will also have an ```archerum``` key, but we recommend you no longer use this.**

 You need to copy both the public and private keys into your ```.ssh/``` directory on PUMA2.